 When the CoC was created, an initial Board was elected, with members chosen to serve one, two or three-year terms for the purpose of maintaining staggered member terms ongoing.

-A board member may serve two (2) consecutive full terms (defined as three years) without his/her position being open for applications, providing that the Governance Committee agrees that he/she has fulfilled the duties and expectations set forth for a board member during his/her first term and he/she agrees to serve an additional term.
+A board member may serve two (2) consecutive full terms (defined as three years) without their position being open for applications, providing that the Governance Committee agrees that they have fulfilled the duties and expectations set forth for a board member during theirfirst term and they agree to serve an additional term.
 Board members who initially serve a partial term will remain eligible to serve two (2) consecutive full terms on the Board.
 This includes those serving less than a three-year term on the initial CoC Board and anyone who completes a partial term for a vacant seat on the CoC Board.

 A board member’s term will automatically end if they no longer meet the eligibility criteria of living, working and/or representing a county(ies) within the CoC’s geographic area.